Mentor Immersion at PTY – Mentor Bios

 Hailey Kresge, Ph.D.
 Candidate

-Hailey Kresge is a fourth year M.D./Ph.D. candidate working under the mentorship of Dr. Angela Jefferson at the Vanderbilt Memory & Alzheimer’s Center to earn her Ph.D. in Neuroscience.
-Her research utilizes plasma proteomic data to identify novel biomarkers of adverse cognitive aging.
-Clinically, Hailey is interested in cardiovascular medicine and plans to apply to Internal Medicine residency programs following graduation.
-Hailey has previously presented work at numerous international conferences and published several studies looking at the intersection between cardiovascular health and cognitive aging outcomes.
-Within the medical school, Hailey serves as co-president of 1GMD, an organization for first-generation students, and as chair of a mentoring program for undergraduate students interested in M.D./Ph.D. training.
-Hailey is originally from Lancaster, PA, and prior to joining Vanderbilt’s M.D./Ph.D. program, Hailey earned her undergraduate degree in neuroscience from Vanderbilt University in 2019.
-Outside of school and work, Hailey enjoys reading, traveling, and playing with her two cats – Nyla and Hazel.
+Hailey Kresge is a fifth year M.D./Ph.D. candidate working under the mentorship of Dr. Angela Jefferson at the Vanderbilt Memory & Alzheimer’s Center to earn her Ph.D. in Neuroscience.
+Her research utilizes plasma proteomic data to identify novel biomarkers of cognitive decline and Alzheimer’s disease.
+Clinically, Hailey is interested in cardiology and plans to apply to Internal Medicine residency programs following graduation.
+Hailey has presented work at numerous international conferences and published peer-reviewed studies looking at the intersection between the heart and the brain in older adults.
+Within the medical school, Hailey previously served as co-president of 1GMD, an organization for first-generation students, and as chair of a mentoring program for undergraduate students interested in M.D./Ph.D. training.
+As evidenced by her past leadership positions, Hailey is extremely passionate about providing mentorship to younger students interested in pursuing training in the biomedical sciences, and she is excited to have the opportunity to continue to do so through PTY’s mentorship programs.
+In regard to ongoing activities, Hailey is currently serving as a class representative within the Vanderbilt Medical Scientist Training Program Student Advisory Committee and as a member of her research group’s Diversity, Inclusion, Equity, and Justice Committee.
+Hailey is originally from Lancaster, PA, and she earned her undergraduate degree in neuroscience from Vanderbilt University in 2019 prior to joining Vanderbilt’s M.D./Ph.D. program in 2020.
+During her free time, Hailey enjoys reading, cooking, traveling, and playing with her two cats – Nyla and Hazel.

 Loren LaPointe, Ph.D.